ExxonMobil Considers Acquisition of Woodside Energy

 About XOM

-Exxon Mobil Corporation is an energy provider and chemical manufacturer.
-The Company’s principal business involves exploration for, and production of, crude oil and natural gas; the manufacture, trade, transport and sale of crude oil, natural gas, petroleum products, petrochemicals and a wide variety of specialty products; and pursuit of lower-emission and other new business opportunities, including carbon capture and storage, hydrogen, lower-emission fuels, Proxxima systems, carbon materials, and lithium.
+Exxon Mobil Corporation is an integrated fuels, lubricants and chemical company.
+Its principal business involves exploration for, and production of, crude oil and natural gas; the manufacture, trade, transport and sale of crude oil, natural gas, petroleum products, petrochemicals and a wide variety of specialty products; and pursuit of lower-emission and other new business opportunities, including carbon capture and storage, hydrogen, lower-emission fuels, Proxxima systems, carbon materials, and lithium.
 Its Upstream segment explores for and produces crude oil and natural gas.
 The Energy Products, Chemical Products, and Specialty Products segments manufacture and sell petroleum products and petrochemicals.
-Energy Products segment includes fuels, aromatics, and catalysts and licensing.
-Chemical Products segment consists of olefins, polyolefins, and intermediates.
+The Energy Products segment includes fuels, aromatics, and catalysts and licensing.
+The Chemical Products segment consists of olefins, polyolefins, and intermediates.
 Specialty Products segment includes finished lubricants, basestocks and waxes, synthetics, and elastomers and resins.

 About the author